yaonyan/gpt-vis-mcp/README.md

 }
 ```

-You may experience `canvas` dependencies issue when using npx, if so, try option
+You may experience `canvas` dependency issues and font rendering issues when using npx.
+If so, try option 2.
-2

 **Option 2: Docker**